 In July 2011, the FASB issued ASU 2011-07, Health Care Entities (Topic 954), Presentation and Disclosure of Patient Service Revenue, Provision for Bad Debts, and the Allowance for Doubtful Accounts for Certain Health Care Entities, which requires a healthcare entity to change the presentation of their statement of operations by reclassifying the provision for bad debts associated with patient service revenue from an operating expense to a deduction from patient service revenue (net of contractual allowance and discounts).
-Additionally, enhanced disclosures about an entity's policies for recognizing, assessing bad debts, as well as qualitative and quantitative information about changes in the allowance for doubtful accounts are required.
-The adoption of ASU 2011-07 is effective for the Hospitals beginning January 1, 2012.
+This presentation only applies to the extent an entity does not assess collectability of revenue at the time services are rendered.
+Additionally, enhanced disclosures about an entity's policies for recognizing or assessing bad debts, as well as qualitative and quantitative information about changes in the allowance for doubtful accounts are required.
+The adoption of ASU 2011-07 was effective for the Hospitals beginning January 1, 2012.
+See note 11 for related disclosure information.